pyecore/pyecore/doc/source/user/advanced.rst

 Dynamically Extending PyEcore Base Classes
 ------------------------------------------

-PyEcore is extensible and there is two ways of modifying it: either by extending the basic concepts (as ``EClass``, ``EStructuralFeature``...), or by directly modifying the same concepts.
+PyEcore is extensible and there are two ways of modifying it: either by extending the basic concepts (as ``EClass``, ``EStructuralFeature``...), or by directly modifying the same concepts.